J8rgen/Autohotkey-scripts/README.md

 ## SaveScreenshots.ahk

 Save Win + Shift + S screenshots to desktop.
 Used it alot before I found an application called "Paste Into File".
-Still thought that this might be useful to some.
-I also later found out that the images are saved into C:\Users\Your-username\AppData\Local\Packages\MicrosoftWindows.Client.CBS_cw5n1h2txyewy\TempState\ScreenClip
+Found out later that the images are saved into C:\Users\Your-username\AppData\Local\Packages\MicrosoftWindows.Client.CBS_cw5n1h2txyewy\TempState\ScreenClip

 - Uses the Snipping Tool to take a screenshot.
 - Pastes the screenshot into Microsoft Paint.